sudeephb/charm-sysconfig/src/README.md

 ## Sysctl

+sysctl has the ability to modify kernel parameters at runtime.
-It controls updating a file `/etc/sysctl.d/90-charm-sysconfig.conf` then restarting the sysctl service.
+This charm controls updating a file `/etc/sysctl.d/90-charm-sysconfig.conf` then applying that config using `sysctl -p <this file>`

 ## Enable Pti